-On August 25, 2021, the Company amended its Article of Association based on the resolution approved during the annual shareholders' meeting.
-In accordance with the amended Article of Association, once the Company has annual earnings, it should contribute 5% to 20% of the earnings as employee remuneration, and less than 1% as directors' remuneration.
+In accordance with the Article of Association, once the Company has annual earnings, it should contribute 5% to 20% of the earnings as employee remuneration, and less than 1% as directors' remuneration.
 However, if the Company has accumulated deficits, the profit should be reserved to offset the deficit.
-Employees entitled to receive the aforementioned employee remuneration, in shares or cash, include the employees of the Company who meet certain specific requirement.
-The aforementioned requirement and distribution methods should first be approved by the Company's Board of directors or its authorized person.
-The Company estimated its remuneration to employees at \$59,513 thousand for the year ended December 31, 2021, and estimated its remuneration to directors at \$5,580 thousand.
+Employees entitled to receive the aforementioned employee remuneration, in shares or cash, include the employees of the controlling or subsidiaries of the company who meet certain specific requirement.
+The aforementioned requirement and distribution methods should first be approved by the Company's Board of Directors or its authorized person.
+The Company estimated its remuneration to employees at \$44,651 thousand and \$59,513 thousand for the years ended December 31, 2022 and 2021, respectively, and estimated its remuneration to directors at \$4,186 thousand and \$5,580 thousand, respectively.

 The aforementioned amounts were calculated using the Company's net income before tax, without the remunerations to employees and directors for each period, multiplied by the proposed percentage which is stated under the Company's proposed Article of Incorporation.
 These remunerations were expensed under operating costs or expenses for each period, related information is available on the website of the Market Observation Post System.
-The differences between the estimated amounts and the actual amounts approved by the Board of directors for 2021, if any, shall be accounted for as changes in accounting estimates and recognized in 2022.
-The actual amounts distributed for 2020 and the estimated amounts for 2020 in the financial statements were the same.
+The differences between the estimated amounts and the actual amounts approved by the Board of directors for 2022, if any, shall be accounted for as changes in accounting estimates and recognized in 2023.
+The actual amounts distributed for 2021 and the estimated amounts for 2021 in the financial statements were the same.

-(w) Non-operating income and expenses
+(x) Non-operating income and expenses